The extent of the problem

 - Exercise.
 This increases dopamine, endorphins and serotonin.
 Read the book ‘Spark: The Revolutionary New Science of Exercise and the Brain’ by John Ratey

 - Eat foods containing tyrosine.
 Tyrosine is an amino acid and the building block of dopamine.
-Foods high in tyrosine include avocados, red bananas, chocolate, eggs, almonds, green tea, milk, water melon and yogurt
+Foods high in tyrosine include avocados, red bananas, chocolate, eggs, almonds, green tea, milk, watermelon and yoghurt

 - Listen to music